Watch our video on how to read stock charts for beginners to learn how to read trading charts.

 The next day it opened at $1057.
 Tesla gapped down in the beginning of November.
 There are many different patterns you can learn.

-There are different time frames you can use to read stock charts.
+There are different time frames you can use on how to read stock charts.
 I use the 1 minute, the 5 minute and the daily chart when I am looking at a stock.
 I use the 1 minute chart for find my entries and exits.

 The 5 minute chart I use to find patterns when I’m in a stock or considering getting in.
 The 1 minute chart moves pretty quickly and sometimes I find that I panic sell or buy when I look solely at the 1 minute chart.
 The 5 minute charts slows things down.

 The patterns are easier to see and it’s a pretty good indicator on whether or not the stock will continue to climb.
 The daily chart is really important for seeing the patterns.
 If you see a bullish pattern on the daily chart then you know that the price action of the chart is going to go up.
 The same goes for a bearish pattern.

 Other indicators as such moving averages, RSI and MACD can be added to the chart as additional tools.
 The moving average lines help with support and resistance.
 The RSI is going to show you if a stock is overbought or oversold.
 The MACD shows the trend.
 Take our swing trading course to learn more about technical analysis.

 The indicators and patterns help with day trading and swing trading.
 That is why reading a stock chart is so important.
 It is your tool.
 Learn how to use it.

 When learning how to read stock charts for beginners, it's important not to let your emotions take over.
 Charts hold a lot of knowledge and learning to read them will help with keeping your emotions in check.
 But the stock market is unpredictable at times.